lsieun/lsieun.github.io/_cert/asn1.md

 Sets and sequences are what ASN.1 calls a **constructed type** — that is, a type containing other types.

-Technically, they’re encoded the same way other values are.
+Technically, they're encoded the same way other values are.
 They start with a `tag`, are followed by **a variable number of length bytes**, and are then followed by **their contents**.

 However, for **constructed types**, the **contents** themselves